NcStudios/NcTools/README.md

 -s, and -n flags, respectively.
 Optionally, and output directory may be given with -o.

-Usually, many assets will need to be built at the same time.
-To accomplish this, a json manifest can be supplied with -m flag:

-You can use a JSON manifest file to specify how to convert many files at once:
+You can also use a JSON manifest file to convert many files at once:

 ```json
 // manifest.json